Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Leo
 Blood Type: B
 Personality: relaxed, laid back, joker, easygoing, friendly, kind, polite, empathetic, calm, reassuring
 Notes: Haku is the heir to a promenant Shinto shrine and has the ability to see spirits even if their energy is weak.
+Haku has a knack for being in the right place at the right time.

 ---